 81% of 2017 hacking-related breaches involved stolen or weak credentials.

 Individualize passwords.
 Encouraging your employees to stop reusing passwords, or slightly modified passwords, across several sites can help prevent data breaches.
 Explaining that the cyberattacker may use big data and algorithms to crack passwords based on breached credentials may help them to see the importance of taking this preventative measure.

 9 out of 10 login attempts on many web and mobile applications are made by cybercriminals using automation to rapidly test millions of credentials.

 Use secure devices and networks only.
-No matter how complex and individualized the password, if the individual is entering his credentials on a public access network it’s a risk.
-Someone may think she is be proactive by checking her work email while in line for coffee and using the cafe’s free wifi, but it’s surprisingly easy for someone to steal usernames and passwords for people on a shared network.
+No matter how complex and individualized the password, if the individual is entering his credentials on a public access network it's a risk.
+Someone may think she is being proactive by checking her work email while in line for coffee and using the cafe's free wifi, but it's surprisingly easy for someone to steal usernames and passwords for people on a shared network.